LanceEddleman/DomoApps/DesignCleanUpTool/README.md

 Version: 1.0.0

 Welcome to the DomoApps Design Clean Up Tool

-This program was designed to bulk delete old and duplicate designs on a server This program runs on the terminal.
+This program was designed to bulk delete old and duplicate designs on a server.

+This program runs on the terminal.

-Please read the following information
+Please read the following information.

 ---------------
 Getting Started